How to improve your business operations

 Agile businesses adapt quickly when challenges arise, whether that's a drop in sales, unexpected expenses, or staff shortages.

-Knowing your workflows inside and out makes it easier to adapt.
-Documented processes help you spot where changes will get you through tough times.
+Knowing your workflows inside and out makes it easier to respond.
+Documented processes help you spot where changes will have the greatest effect during tough times.
+You can also redeploy resources faster when you understand each step in your operations.

 5 ways to improve your business operations

 These five strategies help you achieve operational excellence and improve your business processes.
-Start with the areas that need the most improvement, then build from there.
+Start with the areas that need the most attention, then build from there.

 1. Identify and eliminate inefficiencies in your workflows

-Xero can help you generate financial reports to spot areas to improve.
+Xero can help you generate financial reports to spot areas where costs are higher than expected.

 2. Automate business processes to boost efficiency